-- Silt: Silt particles are much smaller than sand, but still irregularly shaped.
+Silt: Silt particles are much smaller than sand but still irregularly shaped.

-- Clay: Clay has microscopic sized particles that are almost flat.
+Clay: Clay has microscopic-sized particles that are almost flat.
 Clay packs very easily, leaving little to no room for air or water to move about.

-- Sandy Loam: Sandy loam is considered the ideal garden soil and consists of a mix of the three basic textures.
+Sandy loam: Sandy loam is considered the ideal garden soil and consists of a mix of the three basic textures.
 However, don’t run out to buy sand to add to your clay soil or vice versa.
 Mixing sand and clay will give you cement.
 There’s more to the equation than just balancing soil textures.

 Soil structure refers to the way soil clumps together.
 You can usually determine what your texture is by testing your structure.
 Squeeze a handful of damp soil into a ball in your hand.
 If you poke the ball lightly with your finger and it breaks apart, it is probably sand.
 If a bit more pressure breaks it, you’re dealing with silt.
 If it sits there despite your poking, you have mostly clay.
-Do determine a more accurate reading of the percentage of each texture in your soil, try this easy experiment.
+To determine a more accurate reading of the percentage of each texture in your soil, try this easy experiment.

 There are two basic ways to improve soil structure and they work in tandem.

-You can loosen soil structure by tilling and sometimes this is necessary.
+You can loosen soil structure by tilling, and sometimes this is necessary.
 But tilling can over crumble soil and it kills the insects living there.
 So regular tilling is not the best option.